guenp/pyshare/README.md

 # PyShare: A Python Sharing library for DataFrames

-This is a library for sharing Python DataFrame objects with your fellow Pythonistas.
+This is a library for easy sharing of Python DataFrame objects.
+It's powered by DuckDB. 🦆

 ## Example usage